Foxconn CEO meeting at White House, reasons unclear

 Foxconn has committed to building a $10 billion display screen manufacturing facility in Wisconsin that the company says will employ 13,000 people.

-Foxconn said in a statement Tuesday that “As part of normal business operations, Foxconn regularly engages with its stakeholders in state and federal government.”
+Foxconn said in a statement Tuesday that it “regularly engages with its stakeholders in state and federal government.”
 Foxconn says details of such interactions can’t be disclosed for privacy reasons.

+Wisconsin Gov. Tony Evers says Gou was meeting with President Donald Trump, but he didn’t know exactly what they were talking about.
+No one from Wisconsin was to be at the meeting.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.